Welcome to Matrix Education

 Got to document an experiment but don't know how?
 In this post, we'll guide you step-by-step through how to write a scientific report and provide you with an example.

 Is your teacher expecting you to write an experimental report for every class experiment?
 Are you still unsure about how to write a scientific report properly?
 Don’t fear!
-We will guide you through all the parts of a scientific report, step-by-step.
+We’ll guide you through all parts of a scientific report, step-by-step.

 A scientific report documents all aspects of an experimental investigation.
 This includes:

 Scientific reports allow their readers to understand the experiment without doing it themselves.
-In addition, scientific reports give others the opportunity to check the methodology of the experiment to ensure the validity of the results.
+These reports also give others the opportunity to check the methodology of the experiment to ensure the validity of the results.

 A scientific report is written in several stages.
 We write the introduction, aim, and hypothesis before performing the experiment, record the results during the experiment, and complete the discussion and conclusions after the experiment.

 But, before we delve deeper into how to write a scientific report, we need to have a science experiment to write about!
-Read our 7 Simple Experiments You Can Do At Home article and see which one you want to do.
+Choose an experiment to use as an example from our 7 Simple Experiments You Can Do At Home article.

 You have to use: